Lei-Kun/leikun-starting/README.md

 Hi!
 It's Lei Kun ~

-- 🔭 I got my master's degree from southwest jiao-tong university and majored in combinatorial optimization (CO) and reinforcement learning (RL).
+- 🔭 I got my master's degree from southwest jiao-tong university and focused on combinatorial optimization (CO) and reinforcement learning (RL).
 - 🌱 I’m currently interested in the reinforcement learning theroy like offline RL, and it's applications on CO.
 - 👯 I’m looking for a Ph.D. position in the research field of RL or CO.